Guides & Articles

 Scanning Best Practices for Family Photos

-The four scanner settings that actually matter — DPI, file format, scanning the back of every print, and how to name files so an entire box stays together.
+The four scanner settings that actually matter: DPI, file format, scanning the back of every print, and how to name files so an entire box stays together.
 A short, opinionated checklist.

 Read the article → Before You ScanCommon Mistakes When Scanning Family Photos

-The flip side of the checklist — twelve pitfalls that turn “I’ll just scan these” into a project that never finishes.
+Ten pitfalls that turn “I’ll just scan these” into a project that never finishes.
 From low DPI and dirty glass to bulk-stamping every photo with the same date.

 Read the article → Once It’s OrganizedWhat to Do After Scanning Your Family Photos